Me generation: In popular culture

 The introspection of the baby boomers and their focus on self-fulfillment has been examined in a serious light in pop culture.
 Films such as An Unmarried Woman (1978), Kramer vs. Kramer (1979), Ordinary People (1980) and The Big Chill (1983) brought the inner struggles of baby boomers to a wide audience.
 The self-absorbed side of 1970s life was given a sharp and sometimes poignant satirization in Manhattan (1979).
 More acerbic lampooning came in Shampoo (1975) and Private Benjamin (1980).
 The Me generation has also been satirized in retrospect, as the generation called "baby boomers" reached adulthood, for example, in Parenthood (1989).
-Forrest Gump (1994) summed up the decade with Gump's cross-country jogging quest for meaning during the 1970s, complete with a tracksuit, which was worn as much as a fashion statement as an athletic necessity during the era.
+Forrest Gump (1994), despite the titular protagonist being from the Silent Generation, the Me generation was summed up in the decade with Gump's cross-country jogging quest for meaning during the 1970s.
+This was complete with a tracksuit, which was worn as much as a fashion statement as an athletic necessity during the era.

 The satirization of the Me generation's "me first" attitude was the focus of the television sitcom Seinfeld, which does not include conscious moral development for its Boomer characters, but rather the opposite.
 Its plots do not have teaching lessons for its audience and its creators explicitly held that it was a "show about nothing".